 - You agree to allow CounterTobacco.org to add you to its periodic e-newsletter that features point-of-sale updates and news developments.
 Users may unsubscribe at any time.

-Winners will receive a Counter Tobacco prize pack that includes water bottles, pins, t-shirts, sunglasses, and other fun Counter Tobacco merchandise.
-Winners will be announced and contacted by September 12, 2016.
+Winners will receive a Counter Tobacco prize pack that includes water bottles, pins, t-shirts, sunglasses, or other fun Counter Tobacco merchandise.
+Winners will be announced and contacted by November 12, 2018.

 Why does Counter Tobacco host an annual photo contest?